 If you find that you are constantly being bitten by mosquitoes, even when everyone else around you seems to be spared, you may be a mosquito magnet.
 Some people believe that certain factors make some people more attractive to mosquitoes than others.
 These factors include the amount of carbon dioxide that a person exhales and the presence of certain chemicals in a person’s skin.

 If you find that mosquitoes are constantly biting you, there are a few things that you can do to try to avoid them.
 First, try to avoid being outdoors during peak mosquito hours, which are generally dawn and dusk.
 If you must be outdoors during these times, wear long sleeves and pants to cover as much skin as possible.
 You can also use mosquito repellent, although some people find that mosquitoes can still bite them even when using repellent.
+Doing some landscape maintenance can also help with mosquito control in and around your home.

-You may also see mosquitoes inside your house, especially if you have a lot of greenery on your property.
+You may see mosquitoes inside your house, especially if you have a lot of greenery on your property.
 In that case, you can get them removed as well as adopt measures to stop mosquitoes from entering your home.
 You could start by hiring a pest control service provider to eliminate mosquitoes from your house and provide you necessary information on how to keep them out.
 There could be various exterminator companies available in your neighborhood that you can look for online and contact through websites like https://www.pestcontrolexperts.com/ or similar others.
 It is also possible to keep indoor insects and mosquitoes at bay by using window and door screens, which do not restrict natural ventilation.
 Other measures you could take are to check for stagnant water around your property; use camphor or essential oils; plant a few mosquito-repellent plants indoors and outdoors; and make your own bug spray with home ingredients.

 Why do some people attract more mosquitoes than others?